Spending time with the family doesn’t need to break the bank!

 With the summer holidays approaching, parents and caregivers across the UK are looking for ways to keep their children entertained.

 And, as the cost of living goes up, it’s natural to want to keep family expenses down.
+This is why we offer our foster carers a competitive fostering allowance, but we recognise that every little helps.

 Fortunately, if you’re looking for inspiration on free things to do with the family, look no further!
 We’ve put together a list of our top 10 free activities for kids that are great fun for the whole family.
 These family fun day activities will help to strengthen your bond with your children, costing you nothing but some quality time.